USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch06_model_configuration_options.md

 ## 6.9 Gas Phase Chemistry
 ### 6.9.1 Gas Phase Chemical Mechanisms
+The CMAQ modeling system accounts for chemistry in three phases: a gas phase, aerosols (solid or liquid), and an aqueous phase.
+Refer to the release notes to find the gas‑phase chemistry mechanisms available in each version of CMAQ.
+Several variations of the base gas-phase mechanisms, with and without chlorine, mercury, and toxic species chemistry, are distributed with CMAQ.
+The modularity of CMAQ makes it possible to create or modify the gas-phase chemical mechanism.

+Gas-phase chemical mechanisms are defined in CMAQ through Fortran source files.
+Located in subdirectories of the $CMAQ_MODEL/CCTM/src/MECHS directory (each correspond­ing to a mechanism name), these files define the source, reaction parameters, and atmospheric processes (e.g., diffusion, deposition, advection) of the various mechanism species.
+The species definitions for each mechanism are contained in namelist files that are read in during execution of the CMAQ programs.
+The CMAQ mechanism configuration is more similar to the science module configuration than to the horizontal grid or vertical layer configuration in that the mechanism is defined at compilation, resulting in executables that are hard-wired to a specific gas-phase mechanism.
+To change chemical mechanisms between simulations, a new executable that includes the desired mechanism configuration must be compiled.

+#### Using predefined chemical mechanisms
+To select a predefined mechanism configuration in CMAQ, set the *Mechanism* variable in the build scripts to the name of one of the mechanism directories located under CCTM/src/MECHS.
+Refer to the [README.md](../../CCTM/src/MECHS/README.md) under CCTM/src/MECHS for the list of mechanisms available in CMAQv5.3.

+#### Further information on chemical mechanisms
+-   The same chemical mechanism must be used for CCTM and all of the mechanism-dependent input processors that are part of the CMAQ system.
+-   The Euler Backward Iterative (EBI) chemistry solver is mechanism-dependent.
+If a chemical mechanism is modified, then new EBI solver source code must be generated based on the mechanism definition.
+The CMAQ utility program CREATE_EBI reads the output from CHEMMECH to generate new EBI solver source code.
+-   The Rosenbrock and SMVGEAR solvers are mechanism-independent choices of chemistry solvers for the CCTM.
+-   When adding new species to CMAQ, it is important to check that the sources of these new species into the modeling domain are accounted for correctly in the mechanism definition files.
+If species are added to the domain through the emissions files, the namelist files that define the mechanism species must contain these new species.

 ### 6.9.2 Solvers
+To determine the time dependent concentrations of species described by a chemical mechanism, the CCTM uses numerical methods to solve ordinary differential equations representing the chemical transformations.
+Three solution methods are available and differ in terms of accuracy, generalization, and computational efficiency, i.e. model run times .
+They include the Rosenbrock (ROS3) solver (Sandu et al., 1997), the Euler Backward Iterative (EBI) solver (Hertel et al., 1993), and the Sparse Matrix Vectorized GEAR (SMVGEAR) solver (Jacobson and Turco, 1994).
+SMVGEAR and ROS3 are considered more accurate, in the order listed.
+Both solutions are labeled as “generalized” because using either only requires the mechanism’s namelist and FORTRAN modules.
+The EBI solver is more computationally efficient but is less accurate and is not a “generalized” solver so each chemical mechanism requires its own EBI solver.
+CMAQ includes EBI solvers for each mechanism definitions file releases with a model version.
+Consult the CMAQ release notes for what mechanisms are in a specific version.
+If a user creates or modifies a chemical mechanism , they have to create a new EBI solver by the using the create_ebi utility.
 ### 6.9.3 Photolysis

 ## 6.10 Aerosol Dynamics and Chemistry